cazyw/templateHTML/notes/README.md

 ## Git

+Useful commands:
 * `git rebase -i` to edit / squash commits
 * `git branch -d <branch>` to delete a local branch

+Accidentally started working on something whilst on the master branch? (workflow below not using stash)

+1. checkout and switch to a feature branch
+1. commit the changes in the feature branch
+1. switch back to master
+1. pull from remote to get the latest version
+1. switch to the feature branch
+1. merge master into the feature branch
+1. continue working on the feature branch

 ## IIS (Internet Information Services)